 In English we teach a broad curriculum covering reading, writing, grammar and oracy.
-We follow an approach to the teaching of writing called 'Purposes for Writing'.
-This was implemented throughout school in 2018-9 and lead to a significant increase in the quality of writing.
+We follow an approach to the teaching of writing called 'The Write Stuff'.
+This has recently been implemented throughout school with the purpose of providing a clear structure to writing for all children and ultimately lead to a significant increase in the quality of writing.
 We also use ‘Power of Reading’ and have a curriculum of high quality texts which are used throughout school that builds children's knowledge of literature and their reading ability in a structured way.
 We study a range of modern and classic fiction.
 Children are given a reading book to take home each week and it is helpful if parents can support children to make a brief comment in their reading record to let us know how they are getting on with their reading at home.
 We expect children to read at least five times per week during term time and bring their reading books into school everyday.
 Developing confident early readers is one of our school priorities and we greatly appreciate parental support in this area.

-We follow the Letters and Sounds programme to ensure children develop their phonic skills in a coherent and systematic way.
-There is direct small group teaching of phonics using this programme from Foundation Stage upwards.
+We follow the Little Wandle Letters and Sounds programme to ensure children develop their phonic skills in a coherent and systematic way.
+There is direct teaching of phonics using this programme from Foundation Stage upwards.
 Children in KS2 receive additional small group phonics teaching if they have not made the expected standard by the end of KS1.
-Children who are still developing their phonic knowledge take home a phonically decodable book matched closely to their phonic phase every night.
-It is one of our school priorities to ensure that all children develop confidence in phonics to enable them to become confident early readers.
+Children take home a phonically decodable book matched closely to their phonic phase every night.
+It is one of our school priorities to ensure that all children develop confidence in phonics to enable them to become fluent early readers.
 We greatly appreciate parental support in this area and encourage parents to read the phonically decodable books with their child regularly.